KorzhCom/Korzh.DbUtils/README.md

 ### Step 3: DB initialization code

 Let's suppose we have a ASP.NET Core project and we need to seed our DB with the data on the first start.
 The database itself is created automatically with Entity Framework Core migrations.
+To seed it with the data we just need:

+#### 1. Install `Korzh.DbUtils.Import` NuGet package

+#### 2. Add the initialization code

-Here an example of the initialization code we need to add at the end of `Startup.Configure` method:
+Here is an example of the such code we need to add at the end of `Startup.Configure` method:

 ```c#
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)